 Vets offer surgery to remove warts or be frozen off with liquid nitrogen, and they will go over the best options for your dog with you.

-The cost of removing warts depends on a few different factors.
+The cost of wart removal for dogs depends on a few different factors.
 All vet offices will have different prices based on the office’s size, the wart sizes, how many there are, and what kind of anesthetic is needed to be used.
 Your vet might charge you a flat fee for everything or charge you per lesion.
 Before you make any decision, your vet’s office will go over all of your options.

 Typically, people can spend anywhere from $150 to $1,000 on removing their dog’s warts.
 If your dog has multiple warts that you wish to remove, the total cost of the visit might be on the higher end than if you were to remove just one.
-There might be payment plans available to you to make paying more efficient for your pocket, but having a pet emergency fund can’t hurt!
+There might be payment plans available at your vet, so be sure to ask.

 Ask and Answer: Help Is Here